iamdroppy/HotstarGen/README.md

 # HotstarGen
 RDR3: A simple yet useful nativedb to code conversor with Liquid support

+## Natives
+You can find updated natives at https://github.com/alloc8or/rdr3-nativedb-data

 ## Samples

 This is CLI, you can use `--help` anytime to get argument help.